Clayton Kershaw

+Clayton Edward Kershaw (born March 19, 1988), nicknamed "Kersh", is an American former professional baseball pitcher who played 18 seasons in Major League Baseball (MLB), all for the Los Angeles Dodgers.
+A left-handed starting pitcher, Kershaw was a two-time World Series champion, an 11-time National League (NL) All-Star, three-time Cy Young Award winner, 2014 NL Most Valuable Player.
+He is one of 20 pitchers, and four left-handers, to be members of the 3,000 strikeout club.
+He is widely regarded as one of the greatest pitchers in baseball history.

-Kershaw was drafted seventh overall in the 2006 MLB draft.
-He worked his way through the Dodgers' farm system in just one full season and reached the majors at 20 years old.
-When he debuted in 2008, he was the youngest player in MLB, a title he held for one full year.
+Kershaw was drafted by the Dodgers with the seventh overall pick in the first round of the 2006 MLB draft.
+He worked his way through the Dodgers' farm system and reached the majors at age 20 after one season.
 In 2011, he won the pitching Triple Crown and the NL Cy Young Award, becoming the youngest pitcher to accomplish either of these feats since Dwight Gooden in 1985.

-During the 2013 offseason, the Dodgers signed Kershaw to a franchise record seven-year, $215 million contract extension.
-Kershaw pitched a no-hitter on June 18, 2014, becoming the 22nd Dodger to do so.
-Being a left-handed strikeout pitcher and playing for the Dodgers has drawn Kershaw comparisons to Hall of Fame pitcher Sandy Koufax.
-He has led MLB in ERA five times, and was the first major league pitcher to do so in four consecutive years (2011–2014).
-Kershaw is also a three-time NL wins leader and three-time NL strikeouts leader.
+Kershaw pitched a no-hitter on June 18, 2014.

+He was the first major league pitcher to lead MLB in ERA in four consecutive years (2011–2014) and also led the NL in a fifth.
+Kershaw is also a three-time NL wins leader and strikeouts leader.
+His 2.53 career earned run average (ERA) is the lowest among starters in the live-ball era (min.
+1,000 innings pitched).
+Despite his great regular season performances, however, Kershaw struggled and was inconsistent during the postseason, with a 4.62 earned run average in 196 2/3 innings pitched over 41 appearances, 32 of which were starts.

 Off the field, Kershaw is an active participant in volunteer work.
-He and his wife Ellen launched "Kershaw's Challenge" and wrote the book Arise to raise money to build an orphanage in Zambia.
+He and his wife Ellen launched "Kershaw's Challenge" and wrote the book Arise: Live Out Your Faith and Dreams on Whatever Field You Find Yourself to raise money to build an orphanage in Zambia.
 He has been honored with the Roberto Clemente Award and the Branch Rickey Award for his humanitarian work.